App-Akademie/flutter_location_example/README.md

 - Using the [`location`](https://pub.dev/packages/location) package
 - Using the [`geolocator`](https://pub.dev/packages/geolocator) package

-Each package has it's own repository, which can be swapped out.
+Each package has its own `repository`, which can be swapped out.

 ## Location permission states